2022 - 2024

 Designing proof of concepts to showcase IBM’s technologies

-and their business value to clients, by co-creating with them.
+and their business value to clients through co-creation.

 Summary

-Foreword: As I'm subject to a non-disclosure agreement for my projects at IBM, here's a presentation of my methodology for a typical project as an Innovation Designer in IBM Client Engineering.
+Foreword: As I'm subject to a non-disclosure agreement for my projects at IBM, the following is an overview of my methodology for a typical project as an Innovation Designer in IBM Client Engineering.

 The role of Innovation Designer at IBM Client Engineering is to drive adoption to maximize the impact of IBM technologies for clients.
 Through workshops and co-creation, Innovation Designers identify challenges and opportunities that clients face to develop solutions addressing their needs and market demands.
 To achieve their objectives, they use a methodology that incorporates various design approaches, such as user research, collaborative design, and lean UX design.
 They then collaborate with cross-functional teams composed of developers, solution architects, and data scientists to build proof of concepts showcasing value to the client.
 Finally, they utilize storytelling to develop a narrative that allows clients and their executives to fully understand the solution and its benefits, promoting its implementation.